paradigma-cl/unbreakableID/README.md

 •	Names are globally unique.
 The protocol does not allow name collisions, and all well-behaved nodes resolve a given name to the same state.
 •	Names are human-meaningful.
 Each name is chosen by its creator.
 •	Names are strongly owned.
 Only the name's owner can change the state it resolves to.
 A name is owned because the owner of its private key can generate valid transactions that update its zone file hash and ownership.
 The name zone file can only have a valid verification using the owner’s private key.
-•	Names using its associated public and private key can sign transactions.
+•	Names using their associated public and private keys can sign transactions.
 Only the owner of the name and the associated keys can sign in a verifiable way transactions, and the execution of the smart contracts in a decentralized way.
 This action represents the unique action of a user, that has access to those keys.

 ##### 2.2.3 Challenges of a Naming System on Blockchain
 Building systems with blockchains presents challenges: